chunchentu/autoencoder/README.md

 python3 separate_imagenet.py --img_directory "../imagenetdata/imgs"
 ```

-This would randomly separate the data in `--mg_directory` into training and testing dataset.
+This would randomly separate the data in `--img_directory` into training and testing dataset.
 The default ratio of the testing samples is set to 0.1.
 This ratio can be changed by providing addtional `--test_ratio` argument.
 An optional random seed argument `--seed` is also available for reproducibility.

 Two text files `train_file_list.txt` and `test_file_list.txt` would be generated listing all the files in the training and testing dataset.